walisc/WPooW/docs/Introduction.md

-This could be used to produce a webpage like: (below:- based on the Wordpress TwentySeventeen template )
+This could be used to produce a web page like: (below:- based on the WordPress TwentySeventeen template )

 ![1529530425830](/images/intro_output_image.png)